xaoccc/python/Python Algorithms/README.md

 ### This directory contains all solved problems, during my Python Algorithms course at SoftUni.

 ##### © SoftUni – about.softuni.bg.
-Copyrighted document.
+Copyrighted directory.
 Unauthorized copy, reproduction or use is not permitted.